CONSTITUTION AND BYLAWS

-B. If the President is absent from a meeting, the Vice President shall serve as presiding officer.
-If the President can no longer serve for any reason, then the Vice President shall automatically assume the office of President for the remainder of the President’s term.
-The Vice President shall be a voting member of the Executive Committee and the Board and shall serve as Chairman of the Governmental Relations Committee.
+B. If the President is absent from a meeting, the Vice-President shall serve as presiding officer.
+If the President can no longer serve for any reason, then the Vice-President shall automatically assume the office of President for the remainder of the President’s term.
+The Vice-President shall be a voting member of the Executive Committee and the Board and shall serve as Chairman of the Governmental Relations Committee.

 C. The Treasurer of the Association shall be responsible for overseeing the management of the Association’s finances and shall be responsible for the investment and security of all of the Association’s funds.
 The Treasurer shall cause a quarterly report of expenditures and receipts to be prepared and distributed to the Board.
 This report shall include a financial statement and a comparison of current and year-to-date expenditures as they relate to the annual budget.
 The Treasurer shall serve as Chairman of the Finance Committee and be a voting member of the Executive Committee and the Board.
 The Board may designate an individual to function under the direction of the Treasurer to prepare reports and handle other financial matters.

 D. The Secretary shall oversee the preparation of accurate minutes for each meeting of the Board and shall be responsible for presenting those minutes to the Board for its approval.
 The Secretary shall be a voting member of the Executive Committee and the Board and shall serve as Chairman of the Awards Committee.
 The Board may designate an individual to function under the direction of the Secretary to prepare minutes and handle other administrative matters.